Andrewneteye4343/scDock/README.md

 This repository provides an integrated analysis pipeline covering:
 ● scRNA/snRNA-seq analysis
 ● Cell–cell communication inference
-● Small-molecule docking
+● Small-molecule molecular docking

 scDock streamlines the complex workflow from single-cell/nucleus RNA sequencing analysis to drug discovery, reducing manual preparation and making the process more efficient.
+With a user-friendly design, researchers only need to modify a single configuration file to run the entire workflow—without switching programming languages or platforms—greatly simplifying operation and enhancing reproducibility.

 ### Input:
 Available scRNA/snRNA format: